exploitoverload/PwNixOS/README.md

 ## Features

-### Graphical Excellence
+### UnixPorn at its core

-PwNixOS places a strong emphasis on delivering a top-notch graphical experience.
-PwNixOS provides a visually appealing and productivity focused interface.
+PwNixOS places a strong emphasis on delivering a top-notch graphical experience by providing a visually appealing and productivity-focused interface.

 ### Hacking Tools